habitat-sh/habitat/BUILDER_DEV.md

 * On your VM, go to the production instance of Builder (the one at habitat.sh)
 * Click on "My origins"
 * Click on "core"
-* Download public and private keys for the "core" origin (make sure the timestamp on the public key matches the one on the private key!) - we currently need the keys for the core production origin in order to upload some dependencies to our local Builder env)
+* Download the public key for the "core" origin
 * From a terminal, run

 ```